Difference Between Sedex Certification And SMETA Audit

 ➔ Comprehensive Assessment: The audit covers labor, health & safety, environmental, and business ethics aspects.

-➔ Widely Recognized: SMETA audits are recognized by large corporations and provide companies with a trusted certification of compliance.
+➔ Widely Recognized: SMETA audit is recognized by large corporations and provide companies with a trusted certification of compliance.

 ➔ Detailed Reporting: The audit offers actionable insights for companies to improve their ethical practices.